AditiShetti/Java-Practice/README.md

 **1. Abstraction:**
 This means to show only the content which is necessary.
 It hides the implementation details and shows only the essential functionalities or features to the user.
 Types: Data Abstraction , Process Abstraction.
 Eg: When a user uses the ATM to withdraw money.
-The whole process behind in the machine is not known , only the final outcom i.e. the money is received.
+The whole process behind in the machine is not known , only the final outcome i.e. the money is received.

 **2. Encapsulation:**